Vetalb8/react-leanjs-bolierplate/README.md

 ```
 /* @flow */
 ```
-To take the power of Flow we need to spend time learning and creating the full checks, not a simple object or function check.
+To take advantage of the power of Flow we need to spend time learning and creating the full checks, not a simple object or function check.
 That will not help at all.
-Recommend to check some of the [builtin types](https://github.com/facebook/flow/blob/master/lib/dom.js) usefull for Event.target.value and so on.
+We recommend checking out some of the [builtin types](https://github.com/facebook/flow/blob/master/lib/dom.js) useful for Event.target.value and so on.
 Example:
 ```js
 /* @flow */